 Think of rhythm photography like music.
 We use rhythm in photography to establish a beat to a photo, to make it interesting and entertain the eye.
-A photo’s rhythm leads the eye on a dance around the image.
+A photo’s rhythm leads the eye on a dance around the image to the focal point.

 If a piece of music was monotonous with no ebbs and flows, it would be very dull.
 Even Gregorian chants have changes in the rhythm.
 They’re very peaceful and relaxing and you certainly wouldn’t feel like getting up and dancing.
 But listen to a good trance remix and (if it’s your thing) you wouldn’t be able to stop yourself wanting to move.
 Or whatever your favorite style of music is.

 Rhythm doesn’t end with music.
 Where would Shakespeare be without the word rhythm in his sonnets?
 Or all the other poets?